"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 The world seemed to stop in that moment.
 Draco's arms dropped automatically from his mother and he took a step back.
 Her words kept echoing in his mind, but it just didn't seem real.
 This could not be real.
 Things like this were not supposed to happen.
 Not now.
 Not again.

 That was Ginny.
-She was touching his arm, her eyes searching his with open concern.
+She was touching his arm, her eyes seeking his with open concern.
 He could barely feel her touch.
 He could barely grasp anything in that moment.
 All he could think was that his father had had a stroke.
 His father might be dying.
 Merlin, he might already be dead.

-"He's not dead," whispered Narcissa.
+"He's not dead," Narcissa whispered.

 Draco let out a sigh of relief.
-"Where is he?" he asked more calmly.
+"Where is he?"

 "At home.
-As soon as I realised what was happening I flooed Healer Perkins, but I—"
+As soon as I realised what was happening I Flooed Healer Perkins, but I—"

 "The healers don't think he will make it through the night."